|World Cup Finals 1994|

 CB/DM/RB: Luis Cristaldo

-Born in Argentina, he moved to Bolivia at the age of 15.
+Born in Argentina, Luis Cristaldo moved to Bolivia at the age of 15.
 He played for Oriente Petrolero and Boliva in Bolivia before moving to play in Spain for Sporting de Gijon.
+From 2001 to 2006, he played for the Strongest.
 He also played in Argentina and Paraguay.
 For the national team, he was capped 93 times.
-He went to USA 1994.
+He went to 1994 World Cup Finals in the USA.
 He was at one point Bolivia's national team record cap holder alongside Marco Sandy with 93 caps.

 CB: Ronald Raldes